MicrosoftDocs/azure-devops-yaml-schema/task-reference/powershell-v2.md

 Use this task to run a PowerShell script on Linux, macOS, or Windows.

 >[!NOTE]
-> By default, Azure PowerShell v5 uses PowerShell Core for Linux agents and Windows PowerShell for Windows agents.
+> By default, PowerShell v2 uses PowerShell Core for Linux agents and Windows PowerShell for Windows agents.
 To use the latest version of PowerShell on Windows agents, set the `pwsh` parameter to `true`.
 PowerShell Core will then be used instead.
 <!-- :::editable-content-end::: -->

 :::moniker-end